 The short answer is "yes" but racial profiling that is not accompanied by a criminal act can be dismissed at the evidence phase of the case if certain factors are present.
-However, if during a stop based upon racial profiling there is found to evidence of a crime, then it is more difficult to...Read more »
+However, if during a stop based upon racial profiling there is found to evidence of a crime, then it is more...Read more »

 Any subsequent arrests that you have while on probation could result in a probation violation.
 Consult a lawyer to defend you at the hearing.
 If you do not have counsel and you are violated at the hearing, the judge could sentence you to serve the amount of time hanging over your head that was...Read more »

 Yes, you can be let go.
 South Carolina is one of the states that will allow an employer to fire you for no cause, good cause or any cause.
 However, you cannot be retaliated against for filing your workers compensation claim.